phetsims/phet-info/doc/new-dev-onboarding.md

 - `tsc -b` runs a type checker that will output type errors in our code.
 This type checking is already included in pre-commit hooks, but many developers enjoy having a tool where they can check for type errors outside of pre-commit hooks.
-- The recommended method for running `tsc -b` at PhET is with `grunt check`.
+- The recommended method for running `tsc -b` at PhET is with `grunt type-check`.
 Documentation for that can be found in the process.
 Many devs also use this as a webstorm tool, see doc for `--absolute` for supporting that.
 - The [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) is a great resource for diving into TypeScript.
 You can also find PhET specific TypeScript Conventions in the [Reference Documents](#reference-docs)